nulluuid/papers/security/security_101.md

 Use secure mail service [Proton mail](https://proton.me)

 Pros:
-- Trackers blocking (eg. Sendgrid.com)
+- Trackers blocking (such as Sendgrid.com)
 - One free VPN connection
 - One GB free for mail, calendar and drive
 - Password manager